ghc/ghc/docs/users_guide/phases.rst

     Also, you may need to use the :ghc-flag:`-rdynamic` flag to ensure that that symbols are not dropped from your PIE objects.

+.. ghc-flag:: -keep-cafs
+    :shortdesc: Do not garbage-collect CAFs (top-level expressions) at runtime
+    :type: dynamic
+    :category: linking

+    :since: 8.8.1

+    Disables the RTS's normal behaviour of garbage-collecting CAFs (Constant Applicative Forms, in other words top-level expressions).
+This option is useful for specialised applications that do runtime dynamic linking, where code dynamically linked in the future might require the value of a CAF that would otherwise be garbage-collected.